savanthongvanh/asset_tracker_exercise/README.md

 # Tiny Corp Laptop Tracker
-Using AI and without any hand coding build a lightweight assest management system with features listed below.
+Using your AI toolset of choice and without any hand coding build a lightweight assest management system with features listed below.

 ## Features
 ### User